alexwlchan/alexwlchan.net/src/_drafts/moomin-mathematics.md

 Although I read plenty of theory, I learn by doing, and even a silly project is still doing.
 I'm never going to use this code again, but I may well use this new knowledge.

+You, on the other hand, definitely should use this code, ideally in production.
+Please send me a postcard to tell me how it goes.

 [hattifatteners]: https://www.moomin.com/en/characters/hattifatteners/